Recap: The Sarah Jane Adventures S4 E5-6 "Death of the Doctor"

-"And is there a limit - I mean, how many times can you change?"
+- Fandom Nod"Can you change colour or are you always white?""No, I can be anything.""And is there a limit - I mean, how many times can you change?""Five hundred and seven."

 - Fanfic Magnet: The entire final scene, when Sarah Jane mentions looking up other companions.
 Fans kind of assume that "running an orphanage" or "running a charity" were similar to Sarah Jane's "freelance journalism," a small part of a much bigger (and more extraterrestrial) picture.
 That scene was ripe for SJA-like fanfic-spinoffs, with pretty much every single former companion up for grabs.

 - Well, it is Ace; when has she ever been one to stand still and run a charity?
 She's probably using her time travelling bike to get donations... and kick alien butt at the same time.

 - More directly, Jo Grant and her grandson.